timescale/docs.timescale.com-content/using-timescaledb/compression.md

 compressing data.

->:WARNING: The current release of TimescaleDB supports the ability to query data in compressed chunks, however, it does not support inserts, or updates into compressed chunks.
+>:WARNING: The current release of TimescaleDB supports the ability to query data in compressed chunks.
+However, it does not support inserts or updates into compressed chunks.

 Given the nature of time series data, out of order data would be a use